aleyipsoftwire/DevOps-Course-Starter/README.md

 The `.env` file is used by flask to set environment variables when running `flask run`.
 This enables things like development mode (which also enables features like hot reloading when you make a file change).

-### Trello
+### MongoDB

-The `.env` file also includes environment variables required to integrate with Trello.
+The `.env` file also includes environment variables required to connect to a mongodb instance.
-These variables have deliberately been left blank in the `.env.template` file.
+This variable has deliberately been left blank in the `.env.template` file.
-Replace the board and list ids with the respective ids from your Trello board.

 ## Running the App